 - Press Windows Key + X, select Search.

-- This opens up Search Results.
-Right click “Command Prompt”, and then “Run as administrator” icon in lower-panel.
+- It opens up Search Results.
+Right click “Command Prompt,” and then “Run as Administrator” icon in the lower panel.

 - The time has now come to start scanning for corrupt system files.
 Type “SFC /Scannow” in Command Prompt window, press ENTER.